felixfeyertag/TPMAP/README.md

 **Important** Windows and/or MacOS may issue a security alert the first time TP-MAP is started stating that TP-MAP is an unrecognised app or from an unrecognised developer.
 Under Windows, click on "More info" and then "Run anyway".
 Under MacOS, open the System Preferences->Security & Privacy, and click on Allow TP-MAP to run on this computer.

+TP-MAP has been tested on Windows 10 and macOS Catalina (10.15).

 ### To run the JAR file on Windows:

 1. Install 64-bit OpenJDK 11 or higher